-Our mission is: Leadership, innovation, and excellence in PA education
+Our mission is: Advancing excellence in PA education through leadership, scholarship, equity and inclusion

 PAEA’s advocacy agenda is congruent with these values and drives our interaction, communication, and partnership with key professional, federal, and local stakeholders whose interests include health professional education, health agencies, and health systems.
 These activities intersect with the services that PAEA provides for our programs, faculty, applicants, students, and other entities interested in improving the health of the nation.